reduxjs/redux/packages/action-listener-middleware/README.md

 # RTK Incubator - Action Listener Middleware

-This package provides a callback-based Redux middleware that we plan to include in Redux Toolkit directly in a future release.
+This package provides a callback-based Redux middleware that we plan to include in Redux Toolkit directly in the next feature release.
 We're publishing it as a standalone package to allow users to try it out separately and give us feedback on its API design.

-This middleware lets you define "listener" callbacks that will run in response to specific actions being dispatched.
+This middleware lets you define "listener" entries containing "effect" callbacks that will run in response to specific actions being dispatched.
 It's intended to be a lightweight alternative to more widely used Redux async middleware like sagas and observables.
 While similar to thunks in level of complexity and concept, it can be used to replicate some common saga usage patterns.

+Conceptually, you can think of this as being similar to React's `useEffect` hook, except that it runs logic in response to Redux store updates instead of component props/state updates.

 ## Installation